CSCfi/csc-user-guide/docs/apps/julia.md

 ### Multithreading
 Julia provides the `Threads` library for multi-threading.
-It is included in `Base`, and thus automatically loaded and available in a Julia session.
+It is included in the base library and imported by default in a Julia session.
 We can start Julia with multiple threads by setting the `JULIA_NUM_THREADS` environment variable or starting Julia with the `--threads` option which overrides the value in the environment variable.
 If Julia module is loaded within a Slurm job and the environment variable is not set, it is set to the amount of requested CPU cores (`--cpus-per-task`).
 The default thread count is one.